 Mr. Floyd helped publish Retired Judge David W. O’Brien’s treatises on California Workers’ Compensation Claims and Benefits and California Unemployment and Disability Compensation Programs.

-John M. Langevin is the Managing Partner of the Law Offices of Floyd, Skeren & Kelly's Bay Area office.
+John M. Langevin is a a senior partner in the Law Offices of Floyd, Skeren & Kelly's Bay Area office.
 He is a Certified Specialist in workers’ compensation law by the State Bar of California.

 Mr. Langevin began his career in workers’ compensation defense at State Compensation Insurance Fund (SCIF) in the State Contracts Unit where he was responsible for representation of the State of California.
 He was quickly promoted to senior counsel and regularly assigned complex cases, including catastrophic claims, discrimination complaints and multi-forum litigation.
 After twelve years at SCIF, he joined the Law Offices of Floyd, Skeren & Kelly and has since overseen the growth of its practice on a statewide basis.
 As a former nurse, his background in medical issues has proved to be an invaluable asset to achieving favorable results for his clients and that of his colleagues.

 Amanda A. Manukian has been with the Law Offices of Floyd, Skeren & Kelly, LLP since 2003.
 She is a senior partner in the Pasadena Office and the Managing Attorney of the Special Investigations Unit (SIU).
 She is also a member of the firm's employment law department.